QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

     \geq c_0^i + \int c_1^i(\epsilon) q(\epsilon) d \epsilon

-The right side of equation :eq:`noarb` is the present value of consumer :math:`i`\ ’s consumption while the left side is the present value of consumer :math:`i`\ ’s endowment when consumer :math:`i` buys :math:`\theta^i` shares of equity.
-From this equation, we deduce two findings.
+The right side of inequality :eq:`noarb` is the present value of consumer :math:`i`\ ’s consumption while the left side is the present value of consumer :math:`i`\ ’s endowment when consumer :math:`i` buys :math:`\theta^i` shares of equity.

+From inequality :eq:`noarb`, we deduce two findings.

 **1. No arbitrage profits condition:**